gsoft-inc/wl-web-configs/docs/default.md

 Welcome to `@workleap/web-configs`, a collection of **configuration libraries** for building web applications at [Workleap](https://workleap.com/).
 In this getting started page, you'll find an overview of the project and a list of supported tools.

+!!!warning Foundry CLI

-!!!warning The prefered way for using these configuration libraries is by scaffolding your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The prefered way for using these configuration libraries is by scaffolding your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>